FAQs

 The Trustees’ decision is final and there is no possibility to appeal.
 However you are welcome to apply again in a future Call if you wish.

-We will normally expect to transfer your Award to your university in the week following the Q&A
+We will normally expect to transfer your Award to your university as soon as possible following the Q&A

 Any Questions?